Terms of Service

 Chargeback fees

 A Stripe Chargeback fee of 18.45$ applies to all chargebacks and is deducted from the Seller’s next payout amount.
-The Stripe Chargeback fee is non-refundeable, regardless of the outcome of the chargeback response.
+The Stripe Chargeback fee is non-refundable, regardless of the outcome of the chargeback response.

 Furthermore, there will be a €30 charge for chargebacks exceeding your WooCommerce checkout plugin subscription plan’s allowance, as detailed on the platform.